-Pro-Trump, anti-Trump protesters clash in Berkeley
+Trump supporters, opponents clash in Berkeley

 Video showed crowds spilling into nearby streets.
 Scuffles broke out, fireworks, bottles and traffic cones were thrown into crowds and dumpsters and trash cans were hauled into streets.
 One man set afire a red "USA" hat and held it overhead.

 Police donned gas masks as they used pepper spray on the crowd.
-A Berkeley station for BART, the mass transit system, was shut down because of the street violence, CNN affiliate KRON said.
+A Berkeley station for BART, the mass transit system, was shut down because of the disturbance, CNN affiliate KRON said.

 Police said they confiscated prohibited items including hand-held flagpoles, a knife, a stun gun, helmets and signs, and flags attached to poles, KRON reported.